Introduction

 from the working directory and the repository.
 Since the soft reset left the

-files staged there’s no need to do a git add
+files staged there’s no need to do a git add this time.

 git commit -m "adding text files"